Saturday, May 21, 2016

 Moscow, Russia

-I especially admire the municipalities like New Orleans or Glyfada (Greece) that created "greenways" for their trams.
+I admire tramways in New Orleans and Glyfada, Greece, that created "greenways" for their rails.

 Meanwhile, overtaxed New Yorkers schlep over unused rails...